punch-mission/solpolpy/docs/source/quickstart.rst

 Plotting results
 -----------------

-You can plot any input or output collection using the `polt_collection` function provided.
+You can plot any input or output collection using the `plot_collection` function provided.

 .. code-block:: python